lastweek/NVM-Emulator/README.md

 So far so good.

 But, we can not simulate latency in such a straight forward way.
-Since what we have is a Out-Of-Order CPU.
+Since what we have is an Out-Of-Order CPU.
 We can *NOT* speculate how much time a LLC miss will take.
 Maybe CPU tolerate 0ns latency overhead from a LLC miss, or maybe 10ns.
 We just do *NOT* know.